-Vertical diffusivity, the coefficient necessary to calculate turbulent vertical fluxes in the presence of stratification, differs both regionally and depending on the vertical position in the water column.
-In the strongly stratified halocline in the Amundsen Basin, values are smallest and on the order of $10^{-6}~\rm m^2~s^{-1}$, as already reported in Schulz et al. (2023a), illustrating how the halocline separates the surface from the deeper water layers.
-In the conditions we encountered in summer, characterized by lower surface salinity and a shallower mixed layer, the "bottleneck" for vertical transport formed by the halocline is even more pronounced (blue and violet lines in Fig. 7c).
-In the Yermak Plateau and Fram Strait region, upper ocean (30-160 m) vertical diffusivity is an order of magnitude higher, around $10^{-5}~\rm m^2~s^{-1}$ (green line in Fig. 7c).
-In the Nansen Basin, upper ocean vertical diffusivity is highest, ranging from more than $10^{-3}~\rm m^2~s^{-1}$ in the upper 50 m, gradually decreasing to approximately $10^{-5}~\rm m^2~s^{-1}$ at around 170 m depth.
+face from the deeper water layers.
+In the conditions we encountered in summer, characterized by lower surface salinity and a shallower mixed layer, the "bottle-neck" for vertical transport formed by the halocline is even more pronounced (blue and violet lines in Figure 7c).
+In the Yermak Plateau and Fram Strait regions, upper ocean (30-160 m) vertical diffusivity is an order of magnitude higher, around 10^{-5} m2 s-1 (green line in Figure 7c).
+In the Nansen Basin, upper ocean vertical diffusivity is highest, ranging from more than 10^{-3} m2 s-1 in the upper 50 m, gradually decreasing to approximately 10^{-5} m2 s-1 at around 170 m depth.
 Highest vertical fluxes of any tracer, e.g., heat, nutrients or oxygen, are therefore expected in the Nansen Basin.

-The variability within both basins is relatively low, and average values are a good representation of the typical conditions.
-However, the Yermak Plateau and Fram Strait regions are very dynamic and exhibit considerably different conditions, e.g., with respect to tidal currents (section 5), stratification, and Atlantic Water layer properties (section 4).
+The variability within both basins is relatively low and average values are a good representation of the typical conditions.
+However, the Yermak Plateau and Fram Strait regions are energetic and exhibit considerably different conditions, e.g., with respect to tidal currents (Section 5), stratification and Atlantic Water layer properties (Section 4).
 Here, average values can be informative and descriptive, but for detailed studies in those regions, the actual contemporaneous conditions need to be considered.